 Dr Angharad Hampshire has worked as a radio producer for the BBC, journalist for the South China Morning Post, Lecturer in Journalism at the University of Hong Kong, and Tutor in Creative Writing at the University of Sydney.
 She has a Doctor of Arts in Creative Writing from the University of Sydney.

-Angharad is working on New Writing North’s A Writing Chance project, which aims to open access to the writing industries for sixteen new and aspiring writers from working-class, lower-income and other underrepresented backgrounds.
-The project also seeks to influence industry policy and practice.
+Angharad worked on New Writing North’s A Writing Chance project, which aimed to open access to the writing industries for sixteen new and aspiring writers from working-class, lower-income and other underrepresented backgrounds.
+The project also sought to influence industry policy and practice.

-For this project, Angharad is conducting research into working-class readers to uncover the diverse range of books that working-class readers like to read, to learn about their reading habits and motivations, and to hear their opinions on working-class representation in fiction and in publishing.
-She is also working on a forthcoming podcast for New Writing North about working–class writing.
+For this project, Angharad conducted research into working-class readers to uncover the diverse range of books that working-class readers like to read, to learn about their reading habits and motivations, and to hear their opinions on working-class representation in fiction and in publishing.
+She also developed a forthcoming podcast for New Writing North about working–class writing.

 Angharad highlights the importance of her role: